hekmon/tpcontrol/README.md

 }
 ```

-The first two parameters represent the desired throughput : 5 requests on 1 second.
+The first two parameters represent the desired throughput : 5 requests over 1 second.
 For a simple throughput manager, leave the last 2 at 1 (for nbQueues) and 0 (for tokenPoolSize).
 More details on [godoc](https://godoc.org/github.com/Hekmon/TPControl#New).

 To hook on the scheduler, the only thing a worker need to do is the following call :
 ```go
 scheduler.CanIGO(0)
 ```

 This call will block until the scheduler says it is ok to perform.
 Notice the `0` parameter.
 It is indicating the priority queue.
-But as we don't care for priority right now and spawned our scheduler with only 1 queue, we can only use the only one existing, the highest priority : `0`.
+As we don't care for priority right now, we spawned our scheduler with only 1 queue, so we must use the only one existing, the highest priority queue : `0`.

 Using these scheduler parameters with the [example](https://github.com/Hekmon/TPControl/blob/master/example/tpcontrol_example.go) will output :
 ```